mpolk/kresmer/packages/kresmer/README.md

-# Kresmer - network drawing and diagram editor: Core component
+# Kresmer - network drawing and diagram editor: the *Core component*

 This is [Kresmer][1]'s web-component, implementing all its core functionality.
 If you are looking for the **Kresmer** desktop application, this is a wrong place.
 You can find it [here][1].